tom-howard/ros2/docs/com2009/assignment1/part6.md

 1. Next, let's address the second of the above questions (**b**)...

     The maximum angular velocity that can be applied to our robot is &plusmn;1.82 rad/s.
-If our proportional controller is calculating a value for the **Control Signal** that is greater than 1.82, or less than -1.82 then this needs to be limited.
-In between the following two lines of code:
+If our proportional controller is calculating a value for the **Control Signal** that is greater than 1.82, or less than -1.82 then this needs to be limited. **In between** the following two lines of code:

     ``` { .python .no-copy }
     ang_vel = kp * error
+    self.get_logger().info(
-    print(f"Error = {error:.1f} pixels | Control Signal = {ang_vel:.2f} rad/s")
+        f"Error = {error:.1f} pixels | Control Signal = {ang_vel:.2f} rad/s"
+    )
     ```

     Insert the following: